 - Section 1 provides additional authority to the Board to sanction Owners for violations of Association rules and failure to pay assessments, as long as due process is followed.
-Sanctions may include fines or the suspension of voting rights or the suspension of use of recreational facilities. - Sections 2-4 contain non-substantive changes. - Section 5 modernizes the notice requirements, including the ability to use electronic communications, when permitted by the Maryland Homeowners Association Act. - Sections 6 and 7 were eliminated as being unnecessary.
+Sanctions may include fines or the suspension of voting rights or the suspension of use of recreational facilities.
+Fines would only be imposed for minor infractions, pursuant to a Board-approved schedule of fines. - Sections 2-4 contain non-substantive changes. - Section 5 modernizes the notice requirements, including the ability to use electronic communications, when permitted by the Maryland Homeowners Association Act.